From Ian:

 "I wanted to do something good like Rubber Soul," Wilson told The Jerusalem Post recently, referring to The Beatles' landmark 1965 album, when asked why he abandoned the Beach Boys traditional sound for the ethereal tones of Pet Sounds.
 "I was young, happy and creative," Wilson added in a promotional video released last week ahead of his Israel show.

 How do you measure freedom?
-If you ask 10 people, you’re likely to get 10 different answers.
+If you ask 10 people, you’re likely to get 10 different answers.'Orange is the New Black' actress visits Israel to participate in Pride Week

 To what extent is Israel a free country?
 If one’s criterion is, for instance, the Index of Economic Freedom, the Jewish state is not exceedingly free.
 In 2016, Israel managed to receive a “mostly free” rating, but was surpassed by Bahrain, the United Arab Emirates and Qatar.
 It was ranked 35 out of 178 countries.